6 Ways to Remove the First 4 Characters in Excel

 • As I want to replace the 4 characters with empty spaces, for this reason, the new_text in this formula is “ “.

-Step_4: Now copy down the formula by dragging the Fill Handle from cell B2 to cell B10.
+4. Now, copy down the formula by dragging the Fill Handle from cell B2 to cell B10.

-copy down the REPLACE formula by dragging the Fill Handle from cell B2 to cell B10
+Copy down the REPLACE formula by dragging the Fill Handle from cell B2 to cell B10

 Excel has properly eliminated the first 4 characters using the REPLACE function.